-Annan / Gretna to Edinburgh for which there is a difference of £124.00
+- Annan to Edinburgh for which there is a difference of £132.00 - Gretna to Edinburgh for which there is a difference of £131.00

 As noted in Chapter 3, rail fares between Lockerbie and Glasgow / Edinburgh are significantly cheaper than the equivalent journeys from Dumfries, with people travelling on the GSWL paying a higher fare for a longer journey time.
 Those with access to a car, who can drive to Lockerbie, can therefore benefit from the lower fares from Lockerbie (offset partially by the car fuel cost).